landlord guides

 Many private landlords in England treat insurance as a grudging expense — something to minimise rather than optimise.
 That is a mistake.
 Your rental property is likely your most valuable asset, and the risks you face as a landlord go well beyond fire and flood.
 A single uninsured claim — from a tenant injury, a burst pipe, or months of unpaid rent — can wipe out years of rental income.

-With the Renters' Rights Act 2025 changing the possession landscape from May 2026, your risk profile is shifting.
+With the Renters' Rights Act 2025 (full text) changing the possession landscape from May 2026, your risk profile is shifting.
 Understanding what cover you need — and what you might be missing — has never been more important.

 The right insurance does not just protect your property — it protects your income, your legal position, and your peace of mind.